Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: MILP formulation

 eqn.~(\ref{eq:SCFbasedSEC_3}) reduces to:

 However, if $i \in \mathcal{N}_w^D$, the r.h.s of eqn.~(\ref{eq:const8summed}) evaluates to $2n$, using eqn.~(\ref{eq:const7}), and eqn.~(\ref{eq:SCFbasedSEC_3}) reduces to:

 Eqn.~(\ref{eq:SCFbasedSEC_6}) significantly tightens the flow upper bound established by eqn.~(\ref{eq:SCFbasedSEC_3}) by restricting the maximum flow on any directed edge to the total number of nodes visited/repaired by all crew, which can be at most equal to the cardinality of $\mathcal{N}_w^D$ (i.e., number of nodes needing repair).
-Although a tighter upper bound would have been $\mbox{max}_{c \, \in \, \mathcal{C}} \left(\sum_{i \, \in \, \mathcal{N}_w^D} y_{ic}\right)$, i.e., the maximum number of nodes visited/repaired by any crew, we did not implement this in order to avoid introducing additional auxiliary binary variables.